rentes/rentes.github.io/_posts/2016-08-25-Editing-Remote-Files-With-Emacs-Under-Windows.markdown

 /<remote username>@<remote host>:
 ```

-then pressing return and entering the remote username password. _Et voil·!_
+then pressing return and entering the remote username password. _Et voil√°!_

 Until next time, have a lot of coding fun!